smartsystemslab-uf/smartsystemslab-uf.github.io/Projects/SmartImageSensor/README.md

 - The integration of several computational layer in the sensor provides in-sensor processing and brings the computational unit close to image sensor
 - Pixel-Parallel design gives the bebefit of parallel processing and exhibits high acceleration of low/mid-level applications in the machine vision application.
 - Bio-inspired Computing removes the temporal and spatial redundancy and it saves significant power and evergy in the hierarchical layers.
 Parallelly, the computing system reduces the data volume in each layer and it reduces the burden to the external sequential processor and accelerates the sequential operation in the vision application.
 - The processors in each layer are reconfigurable to different application in ASIC.
 This allows flexibility in the design and enables us to apply the sensor for different application.

+Updated: 6 March 2019, Published: 4 March 2019